 WE CARE Palestine

-Rev. Lynn Willhite read of Shreveport’s efforts more than 10 years ago when she was pastor at First United Methodist Church in Elkhart.
-Moved by the underlying spirit of the initiative “to love your neighbor as yourself,” Rev. Willhite desires to develop the same caring culture across the City of Palestine, where she was born and raised.
+Rev. Lynn Willhite read of Shreveport’s efforts more than 14 years ago when she was pastor at First United Methodist Church in Elkhart.
+Moved by the underlying spirit of the initiative “to love your neighbor as yourself,” Rev. Willhite desires to develop the same caring culture across the City of Palestine, where she was born and grew up.

 When Willhite was growing up in this town of 18,000, it was a simpler time, where people sat on their front porches and kids played together on the street.
 “Today, most of us do not know our neighbors, and as a result, isolation, mistrust and crime increase.